cromulus/n8n-nodes-twenty/README.md

 - "Create a new company called Acme Inc"
 - "Update the task with ID xyz to mark it as completed"
 - "Find recent notes about customer onboarding"
+- "List all calendar events for next week"
+- "Show me all message threads with a specific customer"
+- "Create a new webhook for opportunity updates"

 The AI will understand these requests, translate them into the appropriate Twenty CRM operations, and execute them through the tool integration.